ChrisScarred/misty2py/readme.md

 # Misty2py

-Misty2py is a python wrapper around [Misty API](https://docs.mistyrobotics.com/misty-ii/rest-api/api-reference/ "Misty Robotics REST API").
+misty2py is a Python library for Misty II development using [Misty API](https://docs.mistyrobotics.com/misty-ii/rest-api/api-reference/ "Misty Robotics REST API").

 ## Features

-Misty2py can be used to:
+misty2py can be used to:

 - **perform actions** via sending a `POST` or `DELETE` requests to Misty's API;
 - **obtain information** via sending a `GET` request to Misty's API;
 - **receive continuous streams of data** via subscribing to event types on Misty's websockets.

-Misty2py uses following concepts:
+misty2py uses following concepts:

 - **action keywords** - keywords for endpoints of Misty's API that correspond to performing actions;
 - **information keywords** - keywords for endpoints of Misty's API that correspond to retrieving information;